 These are what you can cut out to have more flexibility with your wallet.
 See how many things you can cut down on like eating out, utilities, etc.

-I have a post with great ways to lower your monthly expenses that you can check out by clicking here.
+I have a post with great ways to lower your monthly expenses that can help you save hundreds.

 6. Start Living Frugally